Print

 Overall impact

 Participating in the Skills Builder programme reaffirmed that the path we chose several years ago was the right one.
 It allowed us to reflect, organise our efforts more systematically, and view our work from a fresh perspective.
-This school year, thanks to Skills Builder, we made significant progress in skill development.
+Last school year, thanks to Skills Builder Global, we made significant progress in skill development.
 Our main focus was on building connections with the local community, opening our school to the wider public, and encouraging greater parental involvement in our activities.
-The excellent cooperation with our assigned associate was particularly motivating and brought a strong sense of satisfaction with what we have achieved so far.
-We are looking forward to working with her again!
 We also value the opportunity to connect with schools from different parts of the world, allowing us to share experiences and draw mutual inspiration.
-Thanks to these factors, we have a considerable head start in implementing the reform compared to other schools.
+Thanks to these factors, we had a considerable head start in implementing the reform compared to other schools.
 That is why we would like to serve as a model and offer a helping hand to others.
 We know from our own experience that this is neither a quick nor an easy process.
+Our work has gained further recognition through the Gold Award granted by Skills Builder Global, which also led to coverage in local media.
+We highly value this recognition and see this update as part of our ongoing commitment to maintaining the highest standard of practice required to retain this award.
+In the Autumn, we welcomed a visit from representatives of the Ministry of Education, who were interested in how we implement morning communities, support critical thinking, and bring the national curriculum reform into everyday practice.
+We have also hosted teachers from the Czech Republic as part of the Erasmus+ programme, who visited our school for a professional learning stay.
+Their feedback on our systematic approach to skills development was highly positive and affirmed the impact of our work in an international context.
+Due to its continued success, we once again organised EdukaFest – a nationwide educational event where our school opens its doors to teachers and educational professionals.
+Visitors had the opportunity to observe lessons, participate in workshops, and gain practical inspiration for implementing skill-based learning and educational reform.

 Keep it simple